phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 ## Running our simulation

 We are now ready to run our simulation.
 To do so, visit `Simulation` at the right side of the contact map and click `Run`.
-You can visualize your `.gdat` data.
+You can then visualize the results of the simulation, showing changes in concentration over time.
+These results are also stored as a .gdat file in the folder `result/your time of simulation`.

 Is the result you obtain what you expected?
 In the main text, we will return to this question and then learn more about the details of bacterial chemotaxis in order to expand our BioNetGen model into one that fully reflects these details.